-A. Sutherland - AncientPages.com - The concept of fate dominates Norse mythology and to the Norse people, fate was a fact of life, something that could not in any way be avoided or changed.
+A. Sutherland - AncientPages.com - The concept of fate dominates Norse mythology, and to the Norse people, fate was a fact of life that could not be avoided or changed.

-So, it had to be met without fear; even death, the ultimate end, needed to be encountered with braveness.
+So, it had to be met without fear; even death, the ultimate end, must be encountered with braveness.

-This immutable concept culminates in Ragnarok (Ragnarök) – “the darkness of the gods”, the coming destruction of the world, whose inevitability is impossible to fight with.
-It is a prophecy that holds great implications for the course of mankind’s future.
+This immutable concept culminates in Ragnarok (Ragnarök) – “the darkness of the gods,” the coming destruction of the world, whose inevitability is impossible to fight with.
+It is a prophecy that holds profound implications for humanity’s future.

-Ragnarok ragna means organizing powers (like gods) and rok means fate or destiny and the whole term referred to the gods.
-The gods – the protectors of mankind – knew of Ragnarok and prepared for it daily.
+Ragnarok ragna means organizing powers (like gods), rok means fate or destiny, and the whole term refers to the gods.
+The gods – the protectors of humankind – knew of Ragnarok and prepared for it daily.
 The onset of Ragnarok could not be stopped.

 It was preordained so precisely that the details of what would happen were already known to them.

-Ragnarok was described in the Eddas (1250) a collection of Old Norse poems.
+The Eddas (1250) described Ragnarok as a collection of Old Norse poems.
 The world was to be destroyed by fire and water, with steam and flames reaching high heavens.

+During Ragnarok, a colossal earthquake will cause devastation, mountains will be shaken, and the sun will disappear due to the clouds and smoke.
+Melting ice will cause floods of water to run alongside rivers of burning lava.
 Was this terrifying vision only inspired by volcanic eruptions or much more?
-During Ragnarok a huge earthquake will cause devastation, mountains will be shaken, the sun will disappear due to the clouds and smoke.
-Melting ice will cause floods of water to run alongside rivers of burning lava.

-It clearly is the vision of the Apocalypse as described by Snorri Sturluson in his famous Prose Edda (1222-23), who said that fierce battles will take place throughout the whole world for three terrible years.
+It clearly is the vision of the Apocalypse as described by Snorri Sturluson in his famous Prose Edda (1222-23), who said that fierce battles would take place throughout the world for three terrible years.

 Is the Ragnarok that originates in the legends of the Scandinavians a record of the coming of the Comet?
-This is what Ignatius Donnelly suggests in his famous work “Atlantis: The Antediluvian World”.
+It is what Ignatius Donnelly suggests in his famous work “Atlantis: The Antediluvian World.”

 “But even in this early morn; Faintly foreshadowed was the dawn Of that fierce struggle, deadly shock; Which yet should end in Ragnarok; When Good and Evil, Death and Life; Beginning now, end then their strife.”
 Valhalla (J. C. Jones).

-This great apocalyptic event that concerns humanity as a whole, is mentioned in many myths and legends of different cultures around the world.
+This great apocalyptic event that concerns humanity is mentioned in many myths and legends of different cultures worldwide.
 Ragnarok is an important event in the Scandinavian world of myths and legends.
-It has been also repeated generation after generation, translated into all languages, commented on, criticized, and debated over and over again.
+It has also been repeated generation after generation; translated into all languages; commented on, criticized, and debated repeatedly.

-But even if Ragnarok (or Armageddon) was about the universal disorder; annihilation would not be total, after all.
+But even if Ragnarok (or Armageddon) was about universal disorder, destruction would not be total.

-Thus the end will contain the germ of a new beginning, and the cycle with start again, as it always does.
-The world is once more saved and Ragnarok is nothing but – past!
+Thus the end will contain a new beginning, and the cycle will start again, as it always does.
+The world is once more saved, and Ragnarok is nothing but – the past!